SophieLAPIDOC/WOOF/docs/quick-start.md

     "park_id": 3
 }
 ```
+Make sure you select a park.
+In our case, we will use the park we've just found in Madison CT.

+**Note:** The selected park can be updated later.
+By default, the park presence is set to `N` (No).

-The service returns the following response, with a ID number for Tiana:
+The service returns the following response, with `id`: `9` for Tiana:

 ```json
 {